 Durability & Cleaning.
 If you want your high chair to last several years, and maybe even be used by several children, it needs to be durable.
 Many high chairs have flimsy tray mechanisms, unreliable caster wheels, and height adjustments that break after a few months.
 There are also several high chairs out there without easily removed parts and covers for cleaning.
 High chairs get disgusting - Cheerios crumbs, spilled milk and juice, squished fruits and vegetables, and rotting purees.
 The last thing you want is a chair that doesn't make cleaning convenient - if it's hard to clean, you'll find yourself cursing your purchase decision on a weekly basis!
-Trays should pop off and clean easily (and in the dishwasher if possible), cloth covers should be washing machine friendly, and there shouldn't be too many nooks and crannies to capture and store crumbs.
+Trays should pop off and clean easily (and in the dishwasher if possible), cloth covers should be machine washable, and there shouldn't be too many nooks and crannies to capture and store crumbs.
 Turns out that's a lot to ask for in a high chair under $250, but we try our best to find you the biggest bang for the buck.
 Our best high chairs list only includes options with a strong reputation for making durable products, and options that are relatively easy to keep clean.